Reserved virtual servers for Classic

 • You can't use variable compute profiles.

-• Reserved capacity cannot be canceled; however, you can reclaim virtual server instances in that capacity.
+• Reserved capacity can't be canceled; however, you can reclaim virtual server instances in that capacity.

 Notifications